This story begins in a castle overlooking a village.

 I brace myself.

-Sue: It’s not just the music this time, it’s the whole thing.
-We just had a little cut scene where an old man gave them some information about their quest, and now they’re walking down the lane towards their next mission.
-They should be picking up gold coins or little hearts as they go.
+Sue: It isn’t just the music this time, it’s the whole thing.
+We just had a little cut-scene where an old man gave them some information about their quest, and now they’re walking down the lane towards their next mission.
+They should be picking up gold coins and little hearts as they go.

 Sue: Siouxsie Sioux.